Why We Hide the Metrics (And Show You Two Things Instead)

 Here's something most keyword tools ignore entirely: where your site is in its growth.

 A site with five published pages and no rankings is in a fundamentally different position than a site with 80 articles and strong traffic.
-They shouldn't get the same keyword suggestions, but in most tools they do — because the suggestions are based on the keyword's properties, not the site's readiness.
+They shouldn't get the same suggestions — but in most tools they do, because the suggestions are based on the keyword's properties, not the site's readiness.

 The same keyword might be labeled "not right for you yet" when your site is new, and "good opportunity" six months later.
 The data didn't change.
 Your site did.